-In between the AWID Forums, the Tribute lives as an online gallery that is updated every year as part of the 16 Days Campaign Against Gender Based Violence (25 November 25 – 10 December).
-To date, 364 WHRDs have been featured since the beginning of the Tribute in 2012.
+In between the AWID Forums, the Tribute lives as an online gallery that is updated every year as part of the 16 Days Campaign Against Gender Based Violence (25 November – 10 December).
+To date, 424 feminists and WHRDs have been featured since the beginning of the Tribute in 2012.

-This year, 72 WHRDs from 8 regions and 34 countries are celebrated and honored.
-Whilst many of them have passed away due to old age or illness, too many have been killed as a result of their work and who they are.
+This year, 60 feminists and WHRDs are celebrated and honored.
+While many of them have passed away due to old age or illness, too many have been killed as a result of their work and who they are.